lesliefinlayson/Credit_Risk_Analysis/README.md

 ## Project Purpose

 Determining credit risk presents a challenge because it is an unbalanced classification problem: the number of good loans highly outnumber the number of risky loans.
-The results, therefore, may be skewed.
+The results, therefore, may be skewed and using standard metrics can lead to classification errors and misleading conclusions.

 The purpose of this project is to evaluate 6 different machine learning models to determine which, if any, can be used to predict credit risk.
 These include resampling models, combination sampling, and ensemble classifiers.